Shipping Marijuana and THC Oil: The rules explained by South Florida drug defense attorney

 How do USPS, UPS and FedEx find marijuana in packages shipped to Florida?

 Shipping companies, such as USPS, UPS, and FedEx, reserve the right to search any packages that they flag as suspicious.
 These companies have drug dogs that are trained to smell for marijuana.
 If your package is flagged, USPS, UPS, and FedEx have the ability to search it and call the police.
-In fact, in 2016, the USPS seized over 36,000 pounds of marijuana.
+In fact, in 2016, the USPS seized over 36,000 pounds of marijuana from packages.

 How the Rossen Law Firm defends cases on illegally shipping marijuana in Florida: